coydog/coydog-resume/README.md

   functionality to enhance standards compliance and functionality of entire product suite for XML, HTML, URL, and configuration handling.
-* Implemented Dialed Number Identification System (DNIS) functionality for VRU using Purple Dog Software API.
+* Implemented Dialed Number Identification System (DNIS) functionality for VRU using Purple Mutt Software API.
 * Wrote internal and end-user documentation for all fixes and enhancements.
 * Identified and fixed GUI threading issues in Win32 MFC desktop application.
 * Tracked and documented revisions in Visual SourceSafe.